Field Mycology is a quarterly publication produced by the British Mycological Society.

-In the ten years that our journal Field Mycology has been produced, the editors have always striven to follow some basic guidelines which we set up right at the beginning of our first issue:
+In the twenty years that our journal has been produced, the editors have always striven to follow some basic guidelines which we set up right at the beginning of our first issue:

 • to present articles that we would want to read ourselves

 • to provide identification keys wherever possible

 • to present photographs of less well-known or rarely illustrated species

 • to maintain a high standard of photographic illustration

 • to cover a wide range of fungal topics appealing to both the beginner and the more advanced

 • to prepare special themed issues.

 Navigating our way through the years while trying to maintain these aspirations hasn't always been easy but we believe that we have succeeded in producing one of the best and most informative mycological journals on the market.
 We are fortunate to have on board some of the most widely respected mycologists who generously give of their time to help edit and refine each issue, as well as providing content.
 It is particularly pleasing that we have been able to include articles from a wide range of authors and countries in addition to Britain, including such fascinating topics as the collection and use of Cordyceps in Tibet, the fungi of Cyprus, waxcaps in New Zealand, Morels in North America, the genus Amanita in Europe

 We are very aware that many of the journal's readers are just starting out on their studies of fungi and we make great efforts to include articles of particular interest to the beginner including, among others, articles on microscopical and preparation techniques, how to dry fungi for preservation, fungal dictionaries in French, German and Italian and preserving spore prints.
 Another major part of Field Mycology is keeping our readers abreast of the current literature by providing comprehensive book reviews of the latest field guides and more technical reference works.